(Photo Courtesy of email@example.com)

-Dallas turned the momentum for good as an eight-point scoring different just under the halfway juncture allowed the home team to push the lead out again for good.
+Dallas turned the momentum for good as an eight-point scoring difference just under the halfway juncture allowed the home team to push the lead out again for good.
 With 2:42 to play, Spencer Levi (St. Louis, Mo.) grabbed an offensive rebound and threw it down for an emphatic dunk to spark the UD fans.
 The Crusaders led by 12 then, and proceeded to make 9-of-10 free throws to seal the victory.

 Colvin led the Crusaders with 19 points, seven rebounds, and eight assists (2nd highest this year).
 He also recorded a pair of blocks.
 Levi, who was limited to a season-few 23 minutes due to foul trouble, shot 6-for-7 from the floor to help gain 15 points.
 Nunn was perfect from the line (8-8) to contribute to 14 points.
 Wambsganss and Fruhwirth combined for 23 off the bench, with Fruhwirth totaling a personal-best 10 points.

 Dallas shot 54.2 percent overall but struggled from three-point distance at 22.2 percent (4-18).
 The team was 73 percent (27-37) in free throws.
 The Crusaders outrebounded their opponent 39-28, and scored a 44-26 advantage for points in the paint.
 There were a combined 48 fouls called.

-Schreiner was paced by Keenan Gumbs with 25 points, which included 10-for-12 free throw shooting.
+Schreiner was paced by Keenan Gumbs with a game-high 25 points, which included 10-for-12 free throw shooting.
 Blake Kelley chipped in 18 poitns, while Distefano added 10 thanks to a trio of three-pointers.
 Schreiner was 40 percent shooting overall, but made 11 three-pointers and 22 free throws.
 Luis Mancillas dished nine assists.